Jordan Schmaltz: International play

 Schmaltz was a member of the gold medal-winning United States team at the 2010 World Junior A Challenge.

 Personal life

 Schmaltz is the son of Mike and Lisa Schmaltz.
 He is the older brother of Nick Schmaltz, who was selected 20th overall by the Chicago Blackhawks in the 2014 NHL Entry Draft.
 He also has a younger sister, Kylie who plays volleyball for the University of Kentucky.

-Schmaltz attending the University of North Dakota and majored in Communication and Social Science.
+Schmaltz attended the University of North Dakota and majored in Communication and Social Science.
 His father and two uncles, Marc and Monte, also attended college there, and lettered in football.

+Schmaltz designs golf apparel for his company, Butter Golf.

+Schmaltz hosts the podcast "Home By 3" with "Rob Gucci".